instalar-redis-en-raspberry-pi

 Installing Redis on Raspberry Pi

-sudo apt update
+sudo apt update sudo apt upgrade

 sudo apt install redis-server

-Starting and Enabling the Redis Service
+Start and Enable the Redis Service

 sudo systemctl status redis-server